Listings have been updated for 2025!

 Big Butler Holiday Spectacular

-Shadrack’s had been at this location for several years and then moved nearby, but has moved on.
-Never fear, the Big Butler Holiday Spectacular is here to keep the Christmas spirit alive in Butler County.
-They promise “More Lights, More Joy, More Memories”, along with a Santa Land with photo opportunities, including pet photos!
-This is a drive-thru / walk-thru event, with refreshments and a festive atmosphere!
+Previously, Shadrack’s had been at this location for several years and then moved nearby, but that has also closed.
+The Big Butler Holiday Spectacular was a a drive-thru / walk-thru event, with refreshments and a festive atmosphere!
+There was also a Santa Land with photo opportunities, including pet photos.

 Shadrack’s Christmas Wonderland